Greyhound Racing UK Logo

 07 Feb 2025, 07:54 AM3 min read

-Kilkenny Santy Derby - cover image for What is Greyhound Racing
+Kilkenny Santy Derby - What is Greyhound Racing

 Greyhound racing is fun and exciting.